-- Core text levels of complexity align to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (ex.
-ICR)
+- Core text levels of complexity align to the recommended levels for the particular grade level. - The majority of whole class text studies are read/discussed during instructional time. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Various instructional supports are incorporated (e.g., ICR)

-Course Course Grad Recommendations Credit

-Name e s

-444 Honors Physics 11-12 93 in CP Chemistry or a 77 in Honors Chemistry.
+Course # Course Name Grade Recommendations Credit s 444 Honors Physics 11-12 93 in CP Chemistry or a 77 in Honors Chemistry.
 Students must have a 77 in previous honors level math courses or an 85 in previous CP A level math courses.
 Students must be concurrently enrolled in Honors Pre-Calculus or a higher level of mathematics.
 6